wrosz/geospatial-tool/README.md

     "password": "your_password",
     "database": "spatialdb"
   },
-  "areas": { ... },
-  "addresses": { ... },
-  "osm_data": { ... },
+  "weights": {...},
+  "data_for_partition": {...},
-  "output": { ... }
+  ...
 }
 ```

 **Note:** You must provide the correct table names and CRS (coordinate reference system) for your data in the config file.
 See the sample config for details.

-The calculated cuts (partition results) will be saved to the output table specified in your config file under the `output` section.
+The calculated cuts (partition or merge results) will be saved to the output table specified in your config file under the `output` section.
 Make sure this table name is set and you have write access to the database.

 ---